What Is Naltrexone?

 Drug Class: Opioid Antagonist

 Naltrexone (Revia) is an opioid antagonist drug.
-Doctors prescribe Naltrexone to reverse and block the effects of endogenous opioids.
-It prevents the effects through a process called competitive binding.
+Doctors prescribe Naltrexone to reverse and block the effects of endogenous opioids, and it prevents the effects through a process called competitive binding.
 There are minimum effects besides its blocking properties.
+This medication is an integral part of the treatment for people who have been suffering from opioid use disorder.
+When taken correctly, this medication can significantly prevent you from craving opioids which will substantially help during your recovery process – a great prevention tool among many.

 Naltrexone Risks and Side Effects